scchess/Qualimap/doc/analysis.rst

 ^^^^^

 :guilabel:`BAM file`
   Path to the sequence alignment file in BAM format.
+Note, that the BAM file has to be sorted.
+Sorting can be performed with `satmtools <http://samtools.sourceforge.net/>`_.

 :guilabel:`Draw chromosome limits`
   If selected, vertical dotted lines will be placed at the beginning of each chromosome according to the information found in the header of the BAM file.